 The quality of protein is also important to seniors whose bodies may not be functioning with the same efficiency as younger dogs.
 High-quality, human-grade meat that is lightly cooked, provides digestible protein for aging bodies.

 Some dogs lose their zest for eating as they age, which can be caused by an underlying medical condition, mouth pain, a loss of some smell and taste, or a number of other factors.
 If you noticed a marked decrease in your pup’s appetite, be sure to flag it with your veterinarian to root out any bigger problems.

-If your dog has simply lost some interest in their food, you can also try adding some food toppers that will add smell and taste appeal, like anchovy oil, which also provides Omega-3 fatty acids.
-It’s easy to worry about the idea of “fat” when it comes to older dogs, but Omega-3 fatty acids are essential, and powerful nutrients that can improve the quality and condition of your dog’s coat and skin, as well as support heart, brain, and joint health.
+If your dog has simply lost some interest in their food, you can also try adding some food toppers that will add smell and taste appeal, like bone broth, or Parmesan cheese.
+Bone broth adds enticing flavor and moisture and contains powerful nutrients that can improve the quality and condition of your dog’s coat and skin, as well as support heart, brain, and joint health.
 Always being mindful of weight and nutrient balance, adding some healthy fruits, like blueberries, or small bits of apple, or vegetables like steamed green beans can also add some excitement and beneficial nutrients.

 And if your dog is balking at their dry or canned food, consider switching to fresh, whole food.